Adjustment Disorder: What Is It?

 Preventing Adjustment Disorders: Is It Possible?

-Being a temporary “nonpsychotic disturbance,” adjustment disorders have an extremely good long-term outlook.
-If you receive immediate and proper treatment and care, you can recover in about six months.
+Adjustment disorders have an extremely good long-term outlook.
+If you receive immediate and proper treatment and care, many begin to see significant improvement in symptoms after 6 months.
+That is if the change or disturbance that caused your symptoms has stopped.

 Toward Resilience and Positivity

 Changes and challenges, like the seasons, come and go throughout life.
 They can bring opportunities as well as heartbreak.
 Your response to a life-changing event, whether it’s an awaited or a devastating one, can be hard to predict.
-Adjustment disorders are transient, but they can overwhelm you.
-If your natural ability to adjust has been impaired, it could be a good time to draw your ace—an independently contracted therapist with Carolina Counseling Services — Pinehurst, NC.
+Adjustment disorders are transient, but you are not alone.
+Therapy can help you to process the changes and challenges you are facing and learn healthier ways to approach them.
+Medication management can also be helpful to treat any intrusive symptoms associated.

 Related Articles: